Did You Know?

 When we talk about Greek mythology, we tend to think of the various Greek gods and goddesses, their lifestyle, and immense power.
 But there are many Greek mythical characters who have had to work like the mortals.

 Charon was the son of Erebus (God of darkness) and Nyx (Goddess of night).
-He appears in many plays and stories and according to Greek folklore he is an angel of death.
-Although he was an offspring of Erebus, he lived a very hard life transporting souls to the underworld.
-The story about his birth is not ascertained, the only important factor stated is that he worked for king Hades.
+He appears in many plays and stories.
+As per Greek folklore, he is angel of death.
+Though he was child of Erebus, he lived a very hard life transporting souls to the underworld.
+The story about his birth is not ascertained, the only important factor is that he worked for king Hades.

 Charon in Greek Mythology

 According to old sources Charon is considered to be a spirit of the underworld or a daemon.
 As said earlier, he was an offspring of first born gods Erebus and Nyx.
 Nyx and Erebus were believed to be siblings and their union gave birth to other deities such as Aether, Hemera, the Hesperides, Hypnos, the Moirai, Geras, Styx, and Thanatos.

 The name Charon means 'fierce brightness' in the Greek language.
 Some claim that Charon was born right when Ouranos came into existence or maybe later when the first generation of Titans appeared.
 It also means that Charon predates the popular gods of Mount Olympus.

 Often, Charon was depicted as an old man carrying a skiff pole or a double-headed hammer in his hand.
 He was believed to be powerful, he used his strength to prevent any deceased on his board without payment.
 He was believed to be an old man with a twisted body and a rude attitude.
 Some stories say that he was a horned demon.